marciogualtieri/AngularJS-Fun/README.md

      ./build/jshint.out

-Gradle version 2.10 or greater is required to build this web application.
+This application has been built using Gradle version 2.10.

 ### <a name="browse-the-website"></a> BROWSE THE WEBSITE